meza/trance-stack/README.md

 4. On the very bottom of the `src/root.tsx` file, replace the `withSentry(App)` with `App`.
 5. Remove the `Sentry.init` call from the `src/entry.client.tsx` and the `src/entry.server.tsx` files.
 6. Follow the compilation and test errors to remove all the code that uses Sentry.
+7. Open the `.github/workflows/deploy.yml` and the `./github/workflows/ephemeralDeply.yml` files and remove the `Sentry Source Maps` step.

 ---